Harvey Weinstein denies 11 Los Angeles sex assault charges - RFI

 Disgraced Hollywood mogul Harvey Weinstein pleaded not guilty in a courtroom in Los Angeles on Wednesday to all 11 charges of rape and sexual assault against five women in California hotel rooms.

-The convicted rapist who is already serving 23 years in jail has been brought back to the city where he once presided over massive film deals to face more charges that could result in an additional 140 years in prison.
+The convicted rapist, who is already serving 23 years in jail in New York, has been brought across the country to face further sex crime charges in the city where he once presided over massive film deals.

-"The not guilty plea is entered," said Judge Sergio Tapia, after an attorney spoke on behalf of Weinstein, who was present in the courtroom, slumped in a wheelchair and wearing a brown jumpsuit.
+The 69-year-old Weinstein -- who could face an additional 140 years in prison if convicted on all counts -- was present to hear the latest charges against him in the downtown courtroom, slumped in a wheelchair and wearing a brown jumpsuit and ill-fitting blue mask.

+"He absolutely, unequivocally and categorically denies the allegations in this indictment... they're unprovable, unproven, un-credible and unsubstantiated," his lawyer Mark Werksman told reporters outside the courthouse.

-Weinstein is accused of sexually assaulting five women in Los Angeles including Lauren Young, who alleges the "Pulp Fiction" producer sexually assaulted her in a Beverly Hills hotel in 2013 when she was a 22-year-old aspiring actress.
+Weinstein is accused of sexually assaulting five women in Los Angeles between 2004 and 2013, when former actress Lauren Young alleges the "Pulp Fiction" producer attacked her in a Beverly Hills hotel.

 Young has already appeared as a witness in the New York case that led to Weinstein's existing conviction -- seen as a landmark for the #MeToo movement -- which he is appealing at a later date.